• Skip to main content

 The powdered sugar should do a good job of keeping your whipped cream stable, but if you need a bit more flexibility in your recipe add a teaspoon of cream of tartar to your cream while whisking.

-Storing: You’ll want to keep the whipped topping in an airtight container in the freezer or fridge.
+Storing: You’ll want to keep the whipped topping in an airtight container in the refrigerator.
 Be sure the dish is covered, even if you’re only chilling it for a short bit.
+Homemade whipped cream will last for 3 days in the refrigerator.

 Freezing: Whipped cream freezes well, as I'm sure you know from the tubs you can buy from the store.
 To freeze homemade whipped cream you can simply store in an airtight container for up to a month.